 - Add in onions, carrots, celery, red pepper, and garlic.
 Cook for 2 or 3 minutes.

-- Sprinkle in all of the spices, except parlsey
+- Sprinkle in all of the spices, except parsley.

-- Crush whole tomatoes with hands over pan and pour in the juices.
+- Crush whole tomatoes with hands over pan and pour in juice that may remain in the cans.

 - Spoon in the tomato paste and pour in 1 1/2 cups hot water.
 Stir to combine.